Athens Metro rolling stock: Steam locomotives

-Sap
+SAP (Athens-Piraeus Railway Company)

 In the early period (1869–1904) the railway used 22 steam tank locomotives of about 6 different types.
 The majority were of 2-4-0T configuration, made in the United Kingdom by Hudswell Clarke and Sharp Stewart.
 After electrification, some the steam locomotives were sold to the Hellenic State Railways (SEK).

 Lavrion Square–Strofyli railway

 Initially Attica Railways used nine Tubize 0-6-2T steam locomotives (1885).
 Later it acquired nine Krauss Z 2-6-0T, plus one of the same type constructed in Piraeus by Vassiliadis Works.
 After 1929 only the Tubize locomotives remained in use on the Kifissia line, as the Krauss locomotives were transferred to SPAP for the Lavrion branch.

 First generation EMUs

 Since electrification (1904) the railway used almost exclusively electric multiple unit (EMU) trains.
 The vehicles are classified in batches (or deliveries).
 The first four batches consisted of wooden passenger cars on iron or steel frames.
-Currently only a short train of two wooden railcars is preserved, modified with the addition of Scharfenberg couplers at each end and is displayed during special events.
+Currently only a train of six wooden railcars is preserved, modified with the addition of Scharfenberg couplers at each end and is displayed during special events.

 The first generation rolling stock was numbered as in the following table: